How to Change Drive Letter on Windows 11, 10, 8, or 7?

-Windows automatically occupy a drive letter for every hard disk partition, like C, D, E, etc. If you want to modify or rename a drive letter, you may want to try one of the simple procedures covered in this post.
+Windows automatically assigns a drive letter for every hard disk partition, like C, D, E, etc. If you want to modify or rename a drive letter, you may want to try one of the simple procedures covered in this post.
 This post will walk you through the procedure to change drive letters in Windows 10/11.

 Change Drive Letter on Windows 10/11